Matings of cubic polynomials with a fixed critical point. Part II: $\alpha$-symmetry of limbs: Preliminaries

 \begin{proof} Let $F_a \in \Limb$.
 The landing point $z$ of the internal ray of angle $t_0 + \frac{1}{2}$ in $U_a$ has the same image as the landing point $r$ of the internal ray of angle $t_0$ in $U_a$.
 By definition, $r$ is the root point of the critical limb of $F_a$.
 Since by Proposition~\ref{prop:limblanding} $R_a(\theta)$ and $R_a(\theta')$ land at $z$, then $R_a(3\theta)$ and $R_a(3\theta')$ land on $F_a(z) = F_a(r)$.
 Thus one of the rays $R_a(\theta + 1/3)$ and $R_a(\theta-1/3)$ must land on $r$, and similarly one of the rays $R_a(\theta' + 1/3)$ and $R_a(\theta'-1/3)$ must land on $r$.
 But since the critical limb maps onto the whole filled Julia set, the difference between the angles of the rays landing on $r$ must be greater than $1/3$.
 But the only choice of angles from the above options which achieve this are $\theta+1/3$ and $\theta'-1/3$.
 Thus $R_a(\theta +1/3)$ and $R_a(\theta' - 1/3)$ land on $r$. \end{proof}

 In the case where $t_0$ is strictly preperiodic under $m_2$, the limb $\Limb_{t_0}^\pm$ consists of a single function $F_a \in \partial \Hy_0$, which is the landing point of exactly one parameter ray.
-Furthermore, it follows from Theorem \ref{t:dynlimbs} that for this map $F_a$, no periodic point on the boundary of $U_a$ is the landing point of more than one external ray.
-Indeed, the Hubbard tree (the convex hull in the Julia set of the critical orbits) for $F_a$ is contained in the closure of $U_a$, and since all biaccessible periodic points belong to the Hubbard tree, we see that $F_a$ has no biaccessible periodic points in its Julia set.
+Furthermore, it follows from Theorem \ref{t:dynlimbs} that for this map $F_a$, the root $\beta(t_0)$ of the critical limb is the free critical point, and so the biaccessible points on $\partial U_a$ are $\beta(t_0)$ and its preimages.
+In particular, $F_a$ has no biaccessible periodic points.